Juan Pablo Varillas vs. Dominic Thiem: Prediction and Match Betting Odds | The Astana Open

 Juan Pablo Varillas vs. Dominic Thiem Trends and Insights

+- In his last match, which was slated for August 30, 2023 at the US Open, Thiem was eliminated against Ben Shelton via walkover.

-- Through 38 matches over the past year (across all court types), Varillas has played 24.9 games per match (21.6 in best-of-three matches) and won 48.6% of them.
+- Varillas has played 38 matches over the past 12 months across all court surfaces, and 24.9 games per match (21.6 in best-of-three matches).

-- When it comes to sets, it's been evenly balanced between Varillas and Thiem, each taking two sets against the other.
+- When it comes to sets, it's been evenly matched between Varillas and Thiem, each winning two sets against the other.

-- Thiem has the upper hand in 39 total games versus Varillas, winning 20 of them.
+- Thiem has the upper hand in 39 total games against Varillas, taking 20 of them.

-- In two matches between Varillas and Thiem, they have played 19.5 games and two sets per match on average.
+- In their two matches against each other, Varillas and Thiem are averaging 19.5 games and two sets.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.